Get a quote

 Contact your insurer

-As uncomfortable as it may be, you need to let the insurance company know that a policyholder has passed.
-Most companies give you about 30 days to do this, and many accept a phone call.
-However, you will likely need to fax or email your insurer a copy of the death certificate.
+As uncomfortable as it may be, as a relative, spouse, or executor of the estate, you need to let the insurance company know that a or the sole policyholder has passed.
+Most companies give you about 30 days to do this, and many accept a phone call as notification.
+However, most, if not all, will require you to fax or email a copy of the death certificate.

 Please note that sometimes a death certificate isn’t available as quickly as an insurance company might want it.
 You still want to let the insurer know about the policyholder’s death.
 Some may accept other documentation, such as: